Holy Week is a special time in the church year.

 Some churches have services every day during Holy Week; others may have only one or two services.
 Maundy Thursday, the remembrance of the Last Supper, and Good Friday, the remembrance of Christ’s sacrifice for us, are the two most common Holy Week services.

-We’re in the midst of finalizing our plans for our Maundy Thursday service this year and are leaning toward a more reflective service, with art, music, readings, and communion around the table.
+One of my favorite ways to experience the events of this week is through a more reflective service with art, music, readings, and communion around the table.

 Looking to create something similar for your church?
 Here’s my step-by-step process: